How to Write Better User Stories With Gherkins (Template Included)

 Thenthat I can create a secure account.

-We now have a full picture of who is carrying out the specific action, what the requirements are for the acceptance criteria, and the team knows what potential frustrations there might be so that they can ensure that process flows more smoothly.
+We now have a full picture of who is carrying out the specific action, and what the requirements are for the acceptance criteria, and the team knows what potential frustrations there might be so that they can ensure that the process flows more smoothly.

 Generally, the product manager or product owner is responsible for writing out the Gherkin stories, thus creating better communication between the rest of the team and making sure that everyone is focusing on outcomes, not just outputs.